x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/manage-ha/manage-dags.md

 #### Witness server placement considerations

 The placement of a DAG's witness server will depend on your business requirements and the options available to your organization.
-Exchange 2013 includes support for new DAG configuration options that are not recommended or not possible in previous versions of Exchange.
+Exchange now includes support for new DAG configuration options that aren't recommended or aren't possible in Exchange 2010.
 These options include using a third location, such as a third datacenter, a branch office, or a Microsoft Azure virtual network.

 The following table lists general witness server placement recommendations for different deployment scenarios.